sanghun89/gatsby-plugin-ts-loader/README.md

 1. Optionally install [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) definitions for any of your dependencies that require it.
 1. You are now free to write Typescript inside any file with a `.ts` or `.tsx` file.
 To use the jsx syntax, your file must have the `.tsx` extension.
 1. If you have an existing project written in javascript you are able to incrementally convert the project to typescript as needed.
 See the [conversion guide](https://github.com/Microsoft/TypeScript-React-Conversion-Guide) for help.
 Your `.js` files will continue to work.
 Note that sometimes gatsby crashes when changing file names, simply restart the dev-server and you will be good to go.
+1. tslint will currently only warn you in development mode but will error out when you build the project for release.
+This is to make it less intrusive during development, while also preventing you from releasing code that does not meet your style guide.
+If you need an escape hatch for a specific part of your codebase, tslint provides [disable comments](https://palantir.github.io/tslint/usage/rule-flags/) to have it ignore certain lines.
+This forces you to be explicit about breaking the rules.

 ### Example gatsby-config.js